maliarich/Automatic-Water-Dispenser-/README.md

-# Automatic-Water-Dispenser Prototype-
+# Automatic-Water-Dispenser Prototype
 This is a motor driven system that allows user to access water in a tank by touching a sensor once.

 **Materials**

-*Arduino Uno *
+*Arduino Uno*

 *Touch pad sensor*